Bokantii/bmi-calculator-front-end-mentor/README.md

 # bmi-calculator-front-end-mentor

-A BMI calculator is a tool used to estimate a person's body fat based on their height and weight.
+A BMI calculator is a tool used to estimate a person's body fat based on their height and weight.This is a front end mentor challenge to build one